Prasun0512/Employee_Emotion_Detection/readme.md

 # Employee Emotion Detection using DeepFace

 This project uses the DeepFace library to detect the emotion of an employee in real-time, based on their facial expressions.
 The system captures images of employees at specific times and sends them to a server for analysis.
-The server then processes the images and determines the employee's current emotional state, and sends an email to the manager with the employee's mood.
+The server then processes the images and determines the employee's current emotional state, and sends an email to the manager with the employee's mood

 ## Requirements